 6. Social Interaction

-Now is a good time to cultivate relationships that can last through retirement, and that can provide you with a support system and social interaction.
-If you have a life partner, it is important to continue developing that relationship now, so that you can enjoy retirement together.
+Now is an excellent time to cultivate relationships that can last through retirement, and that can provide you with a support system and social interaction.
+If you have a life partner, it is crucial to continue developing that relationship now, so that you can enjoy retirement together.

 Social interaction can help keep you happy, as well as positively affect the health of your mind and your body.